nicksoftware/React-AspnetCore-inertiaJS/README.md

 - Restore the project dependencies using `dotnet restore` in the solution path

-- Once that is done, they should navigate into the ClientApp folder and install npm packages using `npm install`.
+- Once that is done, you should navigate into the ClientApp folder and install npm packages using `npm install`.

 ## Running Project